Transgender rights in the spotlight as Arkansas and Tennessee become latest states to pass anti-trans legislation - Local News 8

 “This has been a significant part of my work at the ACLU for the past six years and I’ve never seen anything like this,” said Chase Strangio, deputy director for transgender justice at the ACLU.
 “There have never been this many bills targeting trans youth voted out of committee and then making it to the floor.”

 Over 60 anti-trans bills are being considered across the country, according to the ACLU.
-LGBTQ advocates, including Strangio, are concerned that the proposed laws will make it easier to limit trans people’s access to health care.
+LGBTQ advocates, including Strangio, are concerned that the proposed laws will harm trans athletes, and make it easier to limit trans people’s access to health care.

 “There have been many existential threats to trans existence, but there’s something uniquely dangerous about what’s going on right at this moment with the combination of the sports bills and the health care bills,” Strangio told CNN.
 “I think the impulse underlying both is to try to establish governmental policy that it’s harmful to be trans.”

-Note: Editor’s note: This story has been updated to provide additional context on transgender individuals and reflect the views of medical experts.
-Correction: An earlier version of this story did not fully describe the Endocrine Society’s views on the use of puberty blockers.
-The society recommends that trans youth work with mental health professionals and doctors to seek appropriate treatment, including puberty blockers.
-The story also gave the wrong date for a Centers for Disease Control and Prevention study on the risks of suicide among transgender youth.
-It was January 2020.